amitnovick/RirePE/REFACTORING_PLAN.md

 ## Notes

 ### Why This Order?
-1. **Phase 1 first** because we need source files accessible to 32-bit projects
+1. **Phases 1-4:** Migrate components atomically - each phase moves files and updates ALL references so both 32/64-bit builds work
-2. **Phase 2 second** to fix include paths before removing projects
+2. **Phase 5:** Clean source code to prepare for removing 64-bit projects
-3. **Phase 3 third** to clean conditional code before solution changes
+3. **Phase 6:** Remove project references (safe because source is already migrated)
-4. **Phases 4-6** are cleanup that won't affect builds
+4. **Phases 7-8:** Physical cleanup and documentation

+### Key Design Decision
+We move source files from 64-bit to 32-bit directories (not to a shared location) because:
+- 32-bit is the primary target going forward
+- Simpler project structure (no extra Common/ directory)
+- Files live with the project that uses them

 ### Alternative Approach
-If the team prefers to keep source code in separate directories (not colocated with 32-bit projects), consider creating a `Share/Common/` directory structure instead of moving files into 32-bit project directories.
+If you prefer a shared location, create `Share/Hook/Common/` and `Share/Simple/Common/` directories instead of moving to the 32-bit project folders.
+Both projects would then reference the Common location.